 How much will it cost to have a fireplace installed?

-Many things can affect the cost of installing a fireplace above and beyond the expense of the model being installed.
+Many things can affect the cost of installing a fireplace above and beyond the expense of the model being purchased.
 Things such as the condition of the current chimney, type of fuel and structure of the home can all affect the cost of fireplace installation.

 How long does it take to install a fireplace?

-How do I choose between wood and gas fireplaces?
+How do I choose between wood and gas fireplaces

-To be it simple…it depends on your personal preference.
+The right choice depends on your personal preference.
 We recommend discussing your needs with a professional.
 A professional technician can then make a recommendation with your preferences in mind.

 What are fireplace inserts and why might I need one?